johnfn/teach/README.md

+# teach

+Teach people how to program in the best way.

-# Set up your dev environment
+## Set up your dev environment

-Make sure you have all the required node packages.
+Install the required node packages.

     npm install

-Optional: Make sure you have the Foreman gem installed.
+Optional: Install the foreman gem.

     gem install foreman

-# Start the web server
+## Start the web server

 If you installed foreman:

     foreman start

-Otherwise:
+If not:

     coffee web.coffee